Marlyyyyy/top-cars-website/README.md

 ### Validation ###
 *"Never blindly trust any input"*

-I implemented client-side form validation using HTML5, as well as server-side validation using Symfonyâ€™s Validator component.
+I implemented client-side form validation using HTML5, as well as server-side validation using Symfony's Validator component.
 For server-side validation I specified a set of constraints along with a set of error messages for each property within each model (i.e. User, UserDetails, SuggestedCar and Registration).
 These models are used when getting data from a submitted form.
 This data is checked against the specified set of constraints by the Form component.
 In case of an invalid property the validation returns one or more error messages corresponding to that property.
 These error messages are either rendered together with the submitted form (e.g. at Registration), or returned as a JSON response in case of an Ajax request (e.g. when suggesting a car).
 In the latter case, my javascrpt ErrorModule took care of printing the error messages into a specified container.
 I also made sure that all my forms were protected against cross-site request forgery (CSRF) by including a hidden input containing a unique CSRF token in each form.
 After submitting a particular form, this token is compared against the one in the current session.
 In case of a mismatch, the form becomes invalid.
 This security check prevents people from submitting a form without them being the ones who requested that form.

 ### Testing ###
-*â€œNever do what the computer can do for youâ€*
+*"Never do what the computer can do for you"*

 I created both unit tests and functional tests to test the correctness of my application.
 I set up an SQLite test database and configured it in ```config_test.yml``` as the default one to use with my tests.
 In this way the original database could remain untouched.

 * Unit Tests: I created a test for each method of each utility class.
 For example, I managed to test the correctness of the method which creates a unique filename, by calling the method twice one after the other with the same arguments, and comparing the two outputs against each other.
 * Functional Tests: I created tests for both my repository classes to test my queries, and my controllers to test the handling of incoming requests.
     * My repository test classes inherited a ```setUp``` and ```tearDown``` method from the ```KernelTestCase```.
 These methods were called before and after each test respectively, which allowed me to first prepare then clear the database.
-    * My controller test classes had to extend Symfonyâ€™s WebTestCase class in order to have access to a createClient method which created an HTTP client similar to a browser.
+    * My controller test classes had to extend Symfony's WebTestCase class in order to have access to a createClient method which created an HTTP client similar to a browser.
 With this client I was able to send both POST and GET requests to any URLs within the application.
-Since these requests were handled by the methods of controllers, my functional tests allowed me to test from the visitorâ€™s point of view whether each controller method returned an expected response.
+Since these requests were handled by the methods of controllers, my functional tests allowed me to test from the visitor's point of view whether each controller method returned an expected response.
-However, since the client had to be authorised in order to make specific requests, I decided to create my own WebTestCase class which extended Symfonyâ€™s existing one.
+However, since the client had to be authorised in order to make specific requests, I decided to create my own WebTestCase class which extended Symfony's existing one.
 In my own WebTestCase, I created methods which register, log in and delete a particular client.
 These methods were then inherited by all of my controller-test classes.
 My registerClient method accepted two optional parameters (username and email) in case I would like to quickly register multiple clients in any of my tests.
-Also, since each of my controller-test classes extended my WebTestCase class which extended Symfonyâ€™s WebTestCase class which extended Symfonyâ€™s KernelTestCase, I had access to override the ```setUp``` and ```tearDown``` methods inherited from Symfonyâ€™s KernelTestCase class.
+Also, since each of my controller-test classes extended my WebTestCase class which extended Symfony's WebTestCase class which extended Symfony's KernelTestCase, I had access to override the ```setUp``` and ```tearDown``` methods inherited from Symfony's KernelTestCase class.
 In ```setUp``` I registered and logged in the user, whereas in ```tearDown``` I deleted their account.

 These refactorings helped me avoid a lot of repetitive coding within my tests.
 Most importantly, my tests helped me discover a few very important bugs in my application.
 Some of these bugs were related to wrong ORM annotations within my entity classes.
 For example, when a user was deleted, all the cars that the user owned also got deleted from the car table, even though only the link between the user and their cars should have been removed.
 Also, when deleting a user along with their images, even the default image within the same directory got deleted as I was checking for the wrong extension type.
 Finally, specific function calls have been fixed, that had to be surrounded by a try-catch statement in order to avoid the application crashing.